selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-08-week4activity.md

 I am the friend known to know the best food places in Houston.
 I have a reputation, and I take loads of pride in it.
 I LOVE showing my friends with new locations because I love to share my food experience with others.
 This place is called Sleek Creperies | Cafe, and it is so delicious.
 If you love chocolate, then this place is where you need to go!!
 <br/>

-In high school, my go-to order was a triple chocolate crepe with strawberries and a scoop of vanilla ice cream, BUT now I get a triple chocolate waffle with strawberries and a scoop of vanilla ice cream.
+In high school, my go-to order was a triple chocolate crepe with strawberries and a scoop of vanilla ice cream, BUT now I get a triple chocolate waffle with strawberries and a scoop of cookies & cream ice cream.
 Both are amazing, so I highly recommend it!
 Also, a big tip from me is to bring a water bottle because it helps so much when you are devouring it.
 <br/>

 ### First Video